 Below are some helpful tools that you can use to test your meta descriptions as you write them.

-SEMrush SEO Ideas – This SEMrush Project tool checks if you have a keyword in your title and meta tag and suggests the right one if you don’t.
-SEO Ideas also provides you with a detailed list of actionable, tailor-made optimization tips for each page of your website.
+SEMrush On-Page SEO Checker – This SEMrush Project tool checks if you have a keyword in your title and meta tag and suggests the right one if you don’t.
+Also, check the detailed analysis for keyword usage info in meta descriptions.
+On-Page SEO Checker also provides you with a detailed list of actionable, tailor-made optimization tips for each page of your website.

 Portent – This SERP view generator lets you enter your meta description along with a title and URL to test how your search result will appear.
 You can check the pixel width of your title, the character length of your description, and test how different keywords within your description will look when bolded.